An acoustic guitar is a fun instrument to record. And the most important thing in recording acoustic guitars is mic placement.

 Recording acoustic guitars may become frustrating.
-You may play great, have a great studio, and guitar could be an expensive and great-sounding one.
+You may play great and have a great studio, and the guitar could be an expensive and great-sounding one.
 But that’s not enough.
 There is more to it.

 You need to use good microphones to record acoustic guitars and more importantly, place them correctly.
 Good mic placement is critical to capturing the best sound acoustic guitar produce.